Lasha Bekauri: Career

-He won one of the bronze medals in the men's 90 kg event at the 2021 Judo World Masters held in Doha, Qatar.
+Bekauri won one of the bronze medals in the men's 90 kg event at the 2021 Judo World Masters held in Doha, Qatar.
 A month later, he won the gold medal in his event at the 2021 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.
 A few months later, he also won the gold medal in his event at the 2021 European Judo Championships held in Lisbon, Portugal.

+He won the gold medal in his event at 2024 Summer Olympics in Paris, France.